 This listing is for those who want a couple tries at rooting 2 different tree collards in one order.
 This packet contains 2 Purple Tree Collard cuttings and 2 Merritt Tree Collard cuttings.
+The Merritt cuttings are slightly shorter than our other cuttings and are sometimes not as easy to root as Purple Tree Collard cuttings.
 Starting a new tree collard plant can be easy but it takes a moment of daily attention until the plants have rooted.
 If you want to skip the step of rooting cuttings, you can buy plants that are already rooted.

 Purple Tree Collards are a perennial vegetable related to collard greens.
 They can get over eight feet in height and will continue to grow and produce year after year.
 They turn darker purple tones in cool months and are lighter green in warm months.
 They rarely go to seed.
 They can survive temperatures down to around 20 degrees Fahrenheit.
 Many people find that the flavor of Purple Tree Collards is superior to traditional collard greens.
 They are very productive and tend to be more disease and pest resistant.

 Merritt Tree Collards are a vigorous perennial with large leaves measuring up to 2 feet long.
 They are more compact and narrow than other tree collards and don’t get anywhere near as leggy.
 They do go to seed in spring but they are still productive in the flowering/seed pod phase.
 You can save seed and propagate these seeds.
 If you have other brassicas blooming at the same time, you will get some interesting hybrids because they cross pollinate.
 Plants can grow 7-9 feet tall after 5 years.
 You can propagate from the very thick stalks it makes by cutting them with a saw and sticking them in a large pot with high quality potting soil.